eokristjans/vef2/h1/README.md

   * Id, integer, assigned by default.
   * UserId, integer, assigned by default.
   * NotebookId, integer, assigned by default.
-  * DateCreated, assigned by default.
+  * Created, date with timezone, assigned by default.
-  * DateModified, assigned by default.
+  * Modified, date with timezone, assigned by default.
   * SectionIds, array.
   * Title, not null.
   * Unique (NotebookId, Title).